Visiting Henley for the Royal Regatta or the Festival this July? Make a weekend of it with our guide to where to stay, what to do and where to eat.

 Some enclosures have strict dress codes, so check before you go.
 However, on the whole Henley Regatta is much less formal than other events of the season, with lots of colours and sports blazers giving you a real chance to express your individuality.
 If you’re not sure what to wear, read our guide.

 One of the best festivals of the year is the Henley Festival, spread over five days in July and boasting a stellar music, food and comedy line-up.
-With headliners Pet Shop Boys, Blondie, Chaka Khan and Jess Glynne this year, it’s set to be huge.
+With headliners Rita Ora, Grace Jones and Nile Rogers this year, it’s set to be huge.
 Henley is the country’s only black-tie music festival, so be sure to get your glad rags on before dancing the night away.
-But if it’s food that gets you excited, this is definitely the festival for you: prepare to enjoy the likes of Snob Lobster and Champagne, The Spice Merchant and the Riverside Restaurant which is Europe’s largest field dining experience.
+But if it’s food that gets you excited, this is definitely the festival for you: prepare to enjoy the likes of Snob Lobster and Champagne and the Riverside Restaurant which is Europe’s largest field dining experience, this year with Michelin starred chef Angela Hartnett MBE in the kitchen.
 Henley Festival also supports independent artists and galleries, so don’t miss the sculpture gardens.

 There’s lots to do in Henley separately from the two events it is most famous for.
 Take a leisurely walk around the town centre to discover its history, including the pub where Charles I once drank, then take in the beauty of the river and surrounding Chiltern Hills on a public cruise or by rowing down the Thames yourself.
 If you have a particular penchant for ale, don’t miss the Henley Ale Trail organised by local pubs for you to discover locally-crafted ales while visiting interesting buildings and meeting the locals.
 The River & Rowing Museum is great for a family day out with its immersive Wind in the Willows experience enjoyed by children of all ages, while if you’re looking to experience the surrounding countryside there are numerous organised treks and rambles to country pubs.
 Find more detailed information here.